trimstray/multitor/README.md

 - `-u debian-tor`

-Specifies the port number for **Tor** communication.
+Specifies the port number for **TOR** communication.
 Increased by 1 for each subsequent process:

 - `--socks-port 9000`

-Specifies the port number of the **Tor** process control.
+Specifies the port number of the **TOR** process control.
 Increased by 1 for each subsequent process:

 - `--control-port 9900`

 ### Reviewing processes

-Examples of obtaining information about a given **Tor** process created by **multitor**:
+Examples of obtaining information about a given **TOR** process created by **multitor**:

 ```bash
 multitor --show-id --socks-port 9000
 ```

-We want to get information about a given **Tor** process:
+We want to get information about a given **TOR** process:

 - `--show-id`